James J. Kopp First-Year Research Awards 2014

 The Library will promote the award on its website, in instruction sessions in E&D classes and in communication with faculty teaching E&D. Watzek Library may put the winning entry on display in the Library, and may also add a digital copy to the library collection and make it available online.
 Electronic access to the project will be restricted to current students, faculty and staff of Lewis & Clark College.

-First-year students must apply online via the library website http://library.lclark.edu/reference/researchaward/
+Beginning April 15, first-year students may apply online via the library website http://library.lclark.edu/reference/researchaward/

 - The application form

 - The Research Paper and Research Summary that describes the applicant's library research process and how the paper or project meets the evaluation criteria.
 Please submit both in pdf format.

 - A digital copy of the Research Paper/Project uploaded online.
 The online application form will allow upload of Word or PDF documents.
 OR